 A high quality kitchen, including appliance type etc., is important when evaluating whether a new condo makes sense.
 Pictured below is kitchen at a client’s investment condo at 959 First Avenue.
-Reserved from developer, waited 2 years for completion, then rented out immediately to a highly qualified tenant.
+Reserved from developer, waited 2 years for completion, rented at premium rents from the beginning.

 When buying a new condo in Manhattan, the rental return is not high, between 2 to 2.5 percent.
 A rental return approaching 3 percent is considered very high for Manhattan.
 This is normal for a top international city like Manhattan where prices are high.

 Investors get into Manhattan for the appreciation.
 Second tier and tertiary U.S. cities will have higher rental returns but the downside is lower appreciation.

 Buying a new condo for rental return entails knowing what the market wants.
 For example, what locations have strong one bedroom demand vs two bedroom demand.
 What is the target rental clientele etc. The rental potential needs to match the higher price of the new condo.